We’ve got plenty of inspiring afternoon tea ideas for you to select from including cupcakes, classic scones, and sandwiches too.

 28. Tea Loaf Cake

 No afternoon tea party is complete without a tea loaf cake spread with a generous layer of butter.
-Get experimental and use use whatever tea you prefer.
+Get experimental and use whatever tea you prefer.

 How to serve for afternoon tea: Don’t forget to put butter into a dish and pop it on the table so everyone can help themselves.

-Classic tea loaf
+- Classic tea loaf

-Cherry and coconut loaf
+- Cherry and coconut loaf

-Date and apple loaf
+- Date and apple loaf

-Hazelnut loaf
+- Hazelnut loaf

-Horlicks and prune loaf cake (pictured)
+- Horlicks and prune loaf cake

 29. Lamingtons

 Lamingtons are bite-sized pieces of cake covered in chocolate and coconut.
 They are so simple to make that the kids can help you make them.
-Ideal for making in bulk, especially if you’re catering for a large group of people.
+Ideal for making in bulk, especially if you're catering to a large group of people.

 How to serve for afternoon tea: Line your Lamingtons on a board to show off their uniformity.